-At its annual November 2020 meeting in Washington D.C., during the ASEEES conference, the Slovak Studies Association will award a prize for the best graduate student paper in the humanities and social sciences about Slovakia presented in 2017 or later.
-Submissions must be in English, but the conferences where the papers were presented may have taken place outside the English-speaking world.
-The authors are to be members in good standing of the SSA and must have been graduate students at the time they delivered the papers.
+At its annual meeting during the ASEEES conference in 2022, the Slovak Studies Association will award a prize for the best book about Slovakia in the humanities and social sciences published in 2017 or later.
+All submissions must be in English, but they can be published anywhere in the world.
+The publication’s author or authors are to be members in good standing of the SSA.

 Recent Prizes Awarded:

-SSA Prize for Best Article in Slovak Studies 2018
+SSA Announces: Best Article in Slovak Studies, 2021

 Report from the Prize Committee: Edward Snajdr (Chair), Susan Mikula, Greg Ference and Mark Stolarik

-The winner of this year’s SSA Article/ Book Chapter Prize is Jonathan L. Larson.
+The winner of the 2018 SSA Article/ Book Chapter Prize is Jonathan L. Larson.
 His submission, “Wild Eavesdropping: Observations on Surveillance, Conspiracy, and Truth in East Central Europe” appeared in Political and Legal Anthropology Review (PoLAR), vol. 40, no. 2, 2017.